 Mathematics, Literacy, Science, Cultural Awareness and Physical Development are all incorporated into these areas of play and learning through intentional teaching and providing resources that contribute to this.

 The management and teachers at Kinderen have a particular interest in inviting children to take part in caring for our natural world, including plants, bugs, birds and animals.
 We wish to share the joy and responsibility of nurturing and growing living things as we teach our children about sustainability and life cycles for our world.
-Read more about our weekly forest and farm trips under Big Centre section.
+Read more about our weekly forest trips to Ratapihipihi Reserve under Preschool.